HGNM/hgnm-2014/README.md

 ## Testing

-Pull this repository to the themes directory of a vanilla [WordPress](http://wordpress.org) install.
+Clone this repository to the themes directory of a vanilla [WordPress](http://wordpress.org) install.

-Pull [ACF5](https://github.com/AdvancedCustomFields/acf5-beta) and [acf-url-field](https://github.com/delucis/acf-url-field) to the plugins directory.
+Clone [ACF5](https://github.com/AdvancedCustomFields/acf5-beta) and [acf-url-field](https://github.com/delucis/acf-url-field) to the plugins directory.